 Now let’s dive into all the basics of SEO for WordPress.

 WordPress, by default, has an option for you to discourage search engines from indexing your site.
 This is done by using a “noindex” tag; likely this feature will be disabled on your site but it’s important to double check.
 This option can be found in your WordPress dashboard’s Settings / Reading page.

 You want to ensure that this setting is unchecked.
 This way we know that your site isn’t set to “noindex”.

 Add Your Site to Google Search Console

 Since Google is the primary search engine you’ll want to make sure your site is indexed by it.
-This is really easy using Google Search Console.
+This is really easy using Google Search Console (previously known as Webmaster Tools).
 Sign up on Google Search Console with your Google account and add a site.
 After signing up and logging in you’ll be able to add a “property”.

 After adding a site you’ll be required to verify that it’s your site.

 This can be done two ways: